 Facebook: The largest social network in the world, Facebook is ideal for marketing at the awareness and consideration stage of the marketing funnel.
 Fan Pages, Wall posts, applications, social ads, and technologies like Facebook Connect make the platform a popular choice.

 LinkedIn: As the largest business-related social network platform, LinkedIn has more than 79 million users.
 They use applications, resumes, groups, and events to help them advance their careers and find new leads.

-Twitter: Evolving into a news, brand marketing, and customer service tool, Twitter is ideal for reaching out to influencers, handling customer service queries, and forging personal relationships with customers.
+Twitter: Evolving into a news, brand-marketing, and customer-service tool, Twitter is ideal for reaching out to influencers, handling customer service queries, and forging personal relationships with customers.
 Sponsored tweets are an emerging ad format on Twitter.

-YouTube: With custom channels and the ability to upload an unlimited number of clips, YouTube is a powerful marketing platform if you have engaging branded content, but don't treat it as a push channel through which to funnel TV advertisements.
+YouTube: With custom channels and the capability to upload an unlimited number of clips, YouTube is a powerful marketing platform if you have engaging branded content, but don't treat it as a push channel through which to funnel TV advertisements.
 Focus on building social currency with subscribers and users.